From Bangkok to Chiang Mai: 3 Best Ways to Get There

 Chiang Mai is one of Thailand's largest and oldest cities–a laid-back land of palaces and temples and a getaway to the lush, misty mountains of the north.
 The ancient walled city is a prime destination for hiking, culinary adventures, and animal lovers–Chiang Mai is home to more ethical elephant sanctuaries than anywhere else in Southeast Asia.

 Located 700 kilometers north of Bangkok, getting from Bangkok to Chiang Mai takes some planning.
-Whether you're looking for a relaxed trip that allows you to enjoy the scenery or want to get to your destination as quickly as possible, check out our list of the best ways to go from Bangkok to Chiang Mai.
+If you're hoping for just a quick weekend visit, it makes sense to fly between the two cities, as land travel options will take more than half a day.
+But whether you're looking for a relaxed trip that allows you to enjoy the scenery or want to get to your destination as quickly as possible, check out our list of the best ways to go from Bangkok to Chiang Mai.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. From Bangkok to Chiang Mai by Plane